rspeer/python-ftfy/README.md

 - CESU-8 (what some programmers think is UTF-8)

-It can also understand text that was intended as Windows-1252 but decoded as Latin-1 -- that's when things like smart-quotes and bullets turn into weird control characters.
+It can also understand text that was intended as Windows-1252 but decoded as Latin-1 -- that's the very common case where things like smart-quotes and bullets turn into weird control characters.

-### Encodings ftfy can't handle

-`ftfy` cannot understand other mixups between single-byte encodings besides Latin-1 for Windows-1252, because it is extremely difficult to detect which mixup in particular is the one that happened.
+However, `ftfy` cannot understand other mixups between single-byte encodings, because it is extremely difficult to detect which mixup in particular is the one that happened.

-It cannot handle Windows-1250 and ISO-8859-2, and it never will.
-Look at their rows on http://en.wikipedia.org/wiki/Polish_code_pages and you might recognize why there is no hope of ever being able to tell these apart.

 ## Non-Unicode strings